The Loxone Audioserver is a highly versatile audio solution for any type of building.

-Now the added devices are ready for use and available in the Periphery tree below the according Tree Turbo interface.
+The added devices are now ready for use and available in the Periphery tree below the corresponding Tree Turbo interface.

 The quadral In-Ceiling 7 Speaker or other speakers with an impedance of 4-8 ohms can be connected to the Audioserver or the Stereo Extensions.

 Although the individual speaker outputs are short circuit protected, they must not be bridged.

 For optimal speaker performance, the speaker type is set in the output's properties in Loxone Config.

 The speakers are connected using standard speaker cable.
 The recommended cross-section is at least 1.5mm² (AWG16) for runs under 20 meters (65 ft)and at least 2.5mm² (AWG14) for runs over 20 meters (65 ft).
 Keep the cable length as short as possible.

 Connect the quadral In-Ceiling 7 Speakers to the outputs of the Audioserver or the Stereo Extension as shown in the following image:

 The Loxone Speaker (discontinued) may only be connected as described in its datasheet.

 In order to drive larger or more powerful speakers, the Line Out or SPDIF Out can be used to connect an external amplifier.